Generative AI Training and Copyright Law

 \subsection{The Fair Use Doctrine in the US}

-In the United States, the doctrine of ``fair use'' under Section 107 of the Copyright Act (17 U.S.C. § 107)\footnote{\href{https://uscode.house.gov/view.xhtml?edition=prelim\&num=0\&req=granuleid\%3AUSC-prelim-title17-section107}{https://uscode.house.gov/view.xhtml?edition=prelim\&num=0\& req=granuleid\%3AUSC-prelim-title17-section107}} permits the use of copyrighted material without explicit authorization for purposes such as research, education, criticism, or commentary, provided that such use meets a four-factor test:
+In the United States, the doctrine of ``fair use'' under Section 107 of the Copyright Act (17 U.S.C. § 107)\footnote{\href{https://uscode.house.gov/view.xhtml?edition=prelim\&num=0\&req=granuleid\%3AUSC-prelim-title17-section107}{https://uscode.house.gov/view.xhtml?edition=prelim\&num=0\& req=granuleid\%3AUSC-prelim-title17-section107}.} permits the use of copyrighted material without explicit authorization for purposes such as research, education, criticism, or commentary, provided that such use meets a four-factor test:

-\begin{enumerate} \item \textbf{Purpose and Character of Use:} Non-commercial and transformative uses are favored. \item \textbf{Nature of the Copyrighted Work:} Factual works are more likely to be subject to fair use than highly creative works. \item \textbf{Amount and Substantiality:} Limited use of the copyrighted material is preferred. \item \textbf{Effect on the Market:} Uses that do not harm the market value of the original work are more likely to qualify as fair use. \end{enumerate}
+\begin{enumerate} \item Purpose and character of the use: Non-commercial and transformative uses are favored. \item Nature of the copyrighted work: Factual works are more likely to be subject to fair use than highly creative works. \item Amount and substantiality of the portion used in relation to the copyrighted work as a whole: Limited use of the copyrighted material is preferred. \item Effect of the use upon the potential market for or value of the copyrighted work: Uses that do not harm the market value of the original work are more likely to qualify as fair use. \end{enumerate}

-Fair use provides greater flexibility compared to the EU’s DSM Directive, particularly for commercial TDM activities.
-While the EU imposes explicit restrictions on data retention and grants rightsholders the ability to opt out (Article 4), the US framework does not require prior authorization or data deletion as long as the use can be justified as fair.
+Fair use provides greater flexibility compared to the EU's DSM Directive, particularly for commercial TDM activities.
+While the EU imposes explicit restrictions on data retention and grants rightholders the ability to opt out (Article 4), the US framework does not require prior authorization or data deletion as long as the use can be justified as fair.
 Prima facie, therefore, this broad interpretation allows commercial entities to engage in TDM without negotiating licenses, creating a competitive advantage for US-based researchers and businesses.

-However, the US framework’s reliance on case-by-case judicial interpretation introduces significant legal uncertainty.
+However, the US framework's reliance on case-by-case judicial interpretation introduces significant legal uncertainty.
 For example, determining whether a particular activity qualifies as fair use often depends on the specific circumstances of the case and how courts weigh the four factors.
 This uncertainty can make it difficult for researchers and businesses to confidently engage in activities without legal challenges.